loick/avalon/README.md

 - Slave is denied if the room number does not exist (✅)
 - Slave can join a room
 - Slave gets a loading state
-- Master receives the infos of the new players
+- Master receives the infos of the new players (✅, but to check...)
 - Master can validate the room to go to the game settings
 - Get a list of the roles to add
 - Setup the config of the game